natewatson999/node-virustotal/README.md

 * "exit" : no parameters.
 Ends the process.
 * "pwd" : no parameters.
 Prints the working directory.
 * "cd" : 1 parameter: a directory name.
 Changes the working directory as specified.
-* "printKeyring" no parameters.
+* "printKeyring" : no parameters.
 This uses console.dir on the working keyring.
+* "saveKeyring" : 1 parameter: a filename.
+This takes the working keyring, and saves it to a specified file.
+* "loadKeyring" : 1 parameter: a filename.
+This loads a keyring from a specified file.
+* "printMode" : no parameters.
+This prints either "public", "private", "honey", or "intel"; depending on the mode of the key in use.
+* "addKey" : 2 parameters, a keytype and a key.
+The keytype is either  "public", "private", "honey", or "intel"; depending on type.
+The key is a valid Virustotal API key.
+This adds a key to the working keyring.

 ## Security And Legal Notes